MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/outgoing-email-configuration.md

     ```

     > [!NOTE]
-    > SharePoint Server Subscription Edition adds an optional `-Certificate` parameter to the cmdlet that lets user specify which client certificate should be used.

-    > [!NOTE]
     > To specify credentials for SMTP authentication, use the `Get-Credential` cmdlet and pass it as the value for the `-SMTPCredentials` parameter.
 To specify that SharePoint should connect to the SMTP server anonymously, pass **$null** as the value for the `-SMTPCredentials` parameter.
 If you don't specify the `-SMTPCredentials` parameter, it will preserve the existing authentication settings.

+    > [!NOTE]
+    > SharePoint Server Subscription Edition adds an optional `-Certificate` parameter to the cmdlet that lets user specify which client certificate should be used.
+To specify that SharePoint shouldn't use client certificate authentication, pass **$null** as the value for the `-Certificate` parameter.

 # [SharePoint Server 2019](#tab/2019farm)